 - What are your short and long-term career goals?

 - How will the MBA help you achieve them?

-With this slightly condensed and rather no-nonsense query about your motivation to earn an MBA and expectations as to where you will go with it after graduation, NYU Stern simply wants to hear your answers.
+With this rather no-nonsense query about your motivation to earn an MBA and expectations as to where you will go with it after graduation, NYU Stern simply wants you to spell out what you have in mind as you approach this phase of your life and career.
 The school does not ask specifically about past experiences or what about its program in particular makes it the best one for you, though brief mentions of either would be acceptable if they are central to your main points.
 The three core components of this essay prompt are typical elements of a traditional personal statement, so we encourage you to download your free copy of the mbaMission Personal Statement Guide.
-This complimentary guide explains ways of approaching these topics effectively and offers several sample essays as examples.
+This complimentary publication explains ways of approaching these topics effectively and offers several sample essays as examples.